VictoriaGuido/DrupalGovCon-Kiosk/README.md

 ## Strategy
 (1)
+Prepare the site for Drupal 8 (https://www.drupal.org/docs/8/upgrade/preparing-a-site-for-upgrade-to-drupal-8).
+Identify the key modules (that include javascript) that impact the content, and are critical to proper interaction with the users.
+Then check to see if it is on the latest version and if a D8 version exists.
+Then catalog the content types and views and prioritize what must get moved, which is almost a data cleaning process.

 (2)
+Set up ContentaCMS, and then manually re-create content on the Contenta Site.

 (3)
 Create a button for users whose authenticated role is ____, _____, or ______ and belong to a specific list of service providers.